ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 	- [Rat in a maze - All 4 directions](#GP_RatInMazeII)
 	- [Count all paths with exactly/upto k edges in a graph](#GP_CountPathsWithKEdges)
 	- [Shortest path with exactly/upto k edges in a graph](#GP_ShortestPathWithKEdges)
-	- [Shortest path with upto k edges in a graph - Dijkstra and Bellman Ford]
 	- [Dungeon Game]
 	- [Unique Paths III]
 	- [Redundant Connection]